 There is little published data on costal cartilage fractures.
 Most reported cases are in males and resulted from blunt trauma or a fall 1,2.

-In young children, a costal cartilage fracture can present as a chest wall mass associated with pain (differentials include neoplasm and post-traumatic haematoma).
+In young children, a costal cartilage fracture can present as a chest wall mass associated with pain (differentials include neoplasm and post-traumatic hematoma).
 In older patients, pain is the primary complaint 1,2.

 Costal cartilages can fracture due to blunt trauma sustained in high-energy trauma or a fall.
 While the more immobile first and second ribs seem to be more prone to costochondral separation, the lower ribs can suffer costal cartilage fracturing more easily 1.